 A debris flow is a type of geologic hazard that is often identified in the news as a mudflow or mudslide.
 It is a fast-moving slurry of water, rock, soil, vegetation, and even boulders and trees.
 Debris flows are triggered by short, intense periods of rainfall, and can cause serious property damage and loss of life.

-Californians who live on or below hillsides should be aware that the rainy season increases the possibility of flash floods and debris flows, especially on slopes burned by recent wildfires, where severely burned soils become water-repellent.
+Californians who live on or below hillsides should be aware that the rainy season increases the possibility of flash floods and debris flows, especially on slopes burned by recent wildfires.
+Severely burned soils can become water-repellent.
 Rainfall that would normally be absorbed by vegetation and loose material on the ground will instead quickly run off.
-Because of this, much less rainfall is required to produce a flash flood, and the potential for a debris flow increases.
+That means much less rainfall is required to produce a flash flood, and the potential for a debris flow increases.